 NYC & Company's Travel Trade Newsletter

-Selling NYC is easy with this comprehensive guide to the City's accommodations, dining, nightlife, transportation and more.
-The 2014 NYC Official Travel Planner is now available online.
+Selling NYC is easy with the 2014 NYC Official Travel Planner, available online.
+This comprehensive guide covers the City's accommodations, dining, nightlife, transportation and more.
+For this spring's highlights, read on.

 A selection of upcoming events and exhibitions is detailed below.
 For more comprehensive listings on annual events, weekly agendas, museum exhibitions, concerts, kids' activities and free offerings, visit nycgo.com/events.